 First, it may be a good idea to put them into an automation flow that allows them to receive value-add deliverables over a prolonged period.
 However, please don’t make the mistake of sending them an email every day for a week, mostly turning into a nuisance.
-Space them out 3-4 weeks apart, and ensure that every email that goes out would provide some value that they can use to make their business better.
+Space them out 3-4 weeks apart, and ensure that every email that goes out will provide some value that they can use to make their business better.
 The emails may include things like whitepapers, case studies, and infographics.
 Also, don’t be afraid to send over other items that may not be related to your business.
 Focus on the overall value that you can provide to make their business better.

 Secondly, you should have a monthly newsletter that goes out to keep them up to date on what is going on with your company and industry as a whole.
-This soft touch point will ensure that they are always receiving value add communications and will also keep your business or brand at the forefront of their mind for when they are ready to make a decision.
+This soft touch point will ensure that they are always receiving value-added communications and will also keep your business or brand at the forefront of their mind for when they are ready to make a decision.

 All of this can be easily handled with a new technology called ReferMe IQ.

-Finally, remember that relying on technology alone can make things terribly impersonal.
-An excellent way to cut through the noise is to implement some of the age old tactics that have worked so well in the past.
+Finally, remember that relying on technology alone can make things impersonal.
+An excellent way to cut through the noise is to implement some of the age-old tactics that have worked so well in the past.
 This includes sending personal notes and cards for birthdays and other occasions, getting together for lunch or coffee to continue to build the relationship, and also finding ways that you can help build their business.

 Just as they were referred to you, don’t forget to refer people to them as well.
-By illustrating that you have a general interest in their business, it will likely lead to the opportunity for you to win their business at one point in the future.
-Plus, it is not an uncommon occurrence when some of these prospects start to refer you new clients before engaging with you for their businesses.
-It all comes down to a way to differentiate yourself and your business, and by going the extra mile, it can prove to be a beneficial way to establish a firm foundation for your business moving forward.
+Illustrating that you have a general interest in their business, it will likely lead to the opportunity for you to win their business at one point in the future.
+Plus, it is not an uncommon occurrence when some of these prospects start to refer you to new clients before engaging with you for their businesses.
+It all comes down to a way to differentiate yourself and your business, and going the extra mile, it can prove to be a beneficial way to establish a firm foundation for your business moving forward.